manikantan900/swiggy-sql-data-analysis/README.md

 Expected analytical outputs

-📎 File available at:
+📎 Available at:
 docs/Swiggy_Business_Requirement_Document.pdf

 ▶️ How to Use This Project

-Download or clone the repository
+Clone or download the repository

-Open the .sql files from the sql/ folder

 Load the dataset into your SQL environment

+Open .sql files from the sql/ folder

 Execute queries in sequence